Professor Cecily P Science is confident that people can know the outcomes of future random events, a so-called 'psi' effect.

-She is keen to run an experiment to show that people can predict outcomes of coin tosses at a rate better than chance.
+Cecily is keen to run an experiment to show that people can predict outcomes of coin tosses at a rate better than chance.

 He generates random data for 100 people guessing a thousand coin tosses each.
-The results from the random-number generator "show" that 50% of the guesses (of the fake respondents) are right, and 50% are wrong+.
+The results from the random-number generator "show" that 50% of the guesses (of the fake respondents) are right, and 50% are wrong.

-+ This result is in line with reported size of the psi effect: "'The effects that the volunteers accomplish are very small, but amazing.
+This result it should be noted, happens to be in line with previously reported studies of the psi effect: 'The effects that the volunteers accomplish are very small, but amazing.
 The operators are roughly altering one bit in 1,000,' explains Michael Ibison, a British mathematical physicist who has come to work for a year at PEAR after stints at Siemens, IBM, and Agfa.
-'That means if you had a coin toss, psychokinesis could affect one of those coin tosses if you tossed a thousand times.'"
-(Van Bakel 1994, Wired)
+'That means if you had a coin toss, psychokinesis could affect one of those coin tosses if you tossed a thousand times.'
+Van Bakel 1994, Wired

 Do the final results of this study by Cecily and Laizee provide evidence of a psychokinetic effect?